 I have covered sesame seed oil previously on Natural Oils for Hair and Health.
 It’s an excellent oil for greying hair as well as protecting the hair from the sun’s UV rays.

 You can read the previous article about sesame seed oil at How to Control Greying Hair with Sesame Seed Oil.

-Sesame oil is derived from sesame seeds and has a strong but not unpleasant nutty flavour.
+Sesame oil is derived from sesame seeds and has a strong but not unpleasant nutty flavor.

 What Are the Benefits of Sesame Seed Oil?